RichardENelson/rocket-plugins/public/parallax/README.md

 ## History
+### v0.0.3
+Added detection and utilization of passive event listeners for scrolling.

 ### v0.0.2
 Changed how images are positioned from background images where the background position is set, to image elements where positioning is done through CSS transforms.